 - Let cool on a rack for at least 10 minutes before removing from the pan to finish cooling.

 Freezes fabulously!
-Bake, cool, freeze, then defrost when needed.
+Bake, cool, freeze for up to 6 months, then defrost when needed.

 Amount Per Serving: Calories: 540.97Total Fat: 2.34gCarbohydrates: 100.37gProtein: 23.58g